mark-casias/components/README.md

 4. Start Lando

-Change into the directory of the repo and run this command:
+Change into the directory of the repo to run all commands below:

 ```
 lando start
 ```

 5. Install all PHP Dependencies with Composer

-Still inside the repo's root directory

 ```